VueGWT/vue-gwt/README.md

 }
 ```

+#### How is the component html name set?

-:question: The name of the html element for our Component in the template (here, `child`) is determined using the Component Class name.
+The name of the html element for our Component in the template (here, `child`) is determined using the Component Class name.

 The name is converted from CamelCase to kebab-case.
 If the name ends with "Component" this part is dropped.